sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

 ## Requirements
 - This driver expects to have the accompanying NetBSD fork.
-  - TEMP NOTE: use branch 'api' for netbsd
+  - Use branch 'api' for netbsd
 - This driver assumes the existence of a built microkit sdk.
 - This driver assumes a pre-built microkit libc (found in this [repository](https://github.com/sel4-cap/picolibc/tree/linker_crt))
     - Use branch linker_crt